Fix Windows Error 0x8007042c (Firewall and Update Error)

 - Windows Installer

 We tested this on a desktop where Windows Update service was set to “Manual.”
 Windows Update failed with error 0x8007042c every time.
 After setting all services to Automatic and starting them, updates installed successfully.
-According to UMATechnology’s tutorial, configuring services fixes 60-70% of 0x8007042c errors.
+UMATechnology’s tutorial also identifies misconfigured services as the primary cause of 0x8007042c errors.

 #Fix 2: Scan for Malware